Essential reading for new competitors...

 Trail and Fell running shoes are very popular as known for giving good grip for running in wet conditions.
 Salomon Speedcross and Inov8 Mudclaws are popular higher-end versions.
 However, there are some good more reasonably priced variants on the market such as More Miles and Karrimor.
 Many handlers have fallen in the ring due to inadequate footwear

 Check the weather

-Make sure got everything together you need.
+Make sure you've got everything together you need.